TrafeX/clipboard/README.md

 See the website [https://clipboard.ninja](https://clipboard.ninja).
 Or download the [Android App in the Play Store](https://play.google.com/store/apps/details?id=nl.trafex.apps.clipboardninja)

+## DEPRECATED
+The new repository can be found here: https://github.com/TrafeX/clipboard.ninja

 ## Features

  * It's realtime; you'll see the text immediately appear on the receiving device.